Home > HVAC > Air Conditioners

 Mini-split

-A well-maintained AC system usually doesn’t need repairs — but like any product, the unit’s components will begin to wear out after a while.
-Poorly-maintained systems may require more repairs, as issues may pile up and create larger problems that require repairs.
+A well-maintained AC system usually doesn’t need repairs—but like any product, the unit’s components will wear out after a while.
+Poorly maintained systems may require more repairs, as issues may pile up and create larger problems.

-Either way, the repairs your system needs play a significant role in HVAC tune-up pricing.
+Either way, any needed repairs will play a significant role in your HVAC tune-up pricing.
 The chart below outlines common AC repair service cost ranges to provide an idea of what to expect.

 AC RepairAverage Cost Range

 The cost of your HVAC system tune-up hinges on multiple factors specific to your scenario, including your AC unit’s brand, size, and age.
-Here are a few things that may drive the cost on your tune-up bill:
+Here are a few things that may drive up the cost on your tune-up bill.

 Brand

 Some brands are pricier to maintain than others, as parts might not be readily available.
-For example, if your AC unit is a high-end brand that requires brand-specific replacement parts, you’ll probably incur higher tune-up costs than a unit that can use generic replacement parts.
+For example, if your AC unit is a high-end brand—such as Trane—requiring brand-specific replacement parts, you’ll probably incur higher tune-up costs than with a unit that can use generic replacement parts.

 Unit Size

-The size of your AC unit is another factor contributing to the number on your HVAC tune-up bill.
-In general, larger systems are pricier to repair than their smaller counterparts.
+Your AC unit’s size is another factor contributing to the number on your HVAC tune-up bill.
+In general, larger systems are pricier to repair than smaller ones.
 So, if you have a 5-ton AC unit, you can expect to pay more for the service appointment than a homeowner with a 1.5-ton unit.

 System Age

 Older systems are often more expensive to maintain than their newer counterparts.
 For example, if you have an older AC unit with R-22 Freon, you can expect to pay more to recharge it.
-This particular refrigerant is no longer used in modern AC units, so recharging older systems that use it can cost upwards of $600.
+As this refrigerant is no longer used in modern AC units, it costs upward of $600 to recharge AC systems that use it.

 Treatment

-Your treatment of the system plays a significant role in annual maintenance costs.
-Well-kept systems with strict preventative maintenance service schedules are often cheaper to service, as there may not be many issues.
-Conversely, systems that haven’t been serviced in a while may have an accumulation of things demanding attention, which drives the final cost of the service appointment higher.
+How you treat your system plays a significant role in annual maintenance costs.
+Well-kept systems with strict preventative maintenance service schedules are often cheaper to service, as they may not have many issues.
+Conversely, systems that haven’t been serviced in a while may have an accumulation of issues demanding attention, driving the final cost of the service appointment higher.

 Ductwork Condition